4weishinyin/datasciencecoursera/README.md

  After the script is run, a file named *_FinalData.txt_* is created under the current working directory.
 The file uses long descriptive column names and has a total of 180 rows (6 activities each being carried out by the 30 subject), each row contains an activity name, a subject identifier, and 66 average measurements of the mean and the standard deviation for each measurement.
  For better on screen data display purpose,  *_FinalDataAcronym.txt_* is also created which uses acronym of the long descriptive for output.

-You may run the *_'load_data.R'_* script to load the above data for further analysis.
+ *_'load_data.R'_* script is provided in case you want to to load the above data into R for further analysis.
+You may detach the above files to R's current working directory.
+Make sure you rename the detached files to *_FinalData.txt_* and *_FinalDataAcronym.txt_* accordingly before run the *_'load_data.R'_* script.